 The TCP/IP model can be used to troubleshoot networking issues by identifying the problem at each layer and then resolving it.
 For example:-

-- If there is a problem with the network interface, you can check the Physical layer for a loose cable or a bad connection.
+- If there is a problem with the network interface or signal, check the Network Access layer for a loose cable, bad connector, Wi‑Fi interference, or switch/port issues.

-- If the problem is with the application layer, you can check the application itself for errors.
+- If the problem is at the Application layer, check the application/service itself for errors or misconfiguration.

 See also: TCP/IP vs OSI Model